aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 Grass gets taller.
 It could spawn a new voxel above when its timer resets.
 It spawns grass seeds which grow into new grasses.

+Leaves and grass and small branches can sway in the wind.
+I want them to actually move, not just be a visual effect.
+They don't have to be constantly moving, they can sway occasionally when there is wind.
+The small branches may have to bend to move.

+Around Apr 2024: I thought about how to move the air when a voxel moves in leafbuild.
+It could store the location where the voxel moved away from, and when the voxel moved into air, it could move the air to the stored location.

 The player is also made of voxels.
 They interact with the world physically.
 To move, the player's velocity could be increased.
 They can hold and pick up things.
 When the player falls or gets hit, the part that got damaged loses health points.
 Parts: head, arm, leg, etc.

 There could be a picture of the player in the top left.
 If a part was hit, it flashes red. (like in Minecraft but more detailed) If a part is seperated or gone, it is transparent.